thindil/steamsky/bin/doc/MODDING.md

 in *data* directory and edit `value` attribute of tag `missionitemstype`.
 Value must be existing item type.

-## Food items types
-Open file *game.dat* in *data* directory.
-Each food type is one line entry with tag `foodtype`.
-To change name of existing food type, edit `value` attribute for selected type.
-To add new food type, just append new line with tag `itemtype` and it name as `value` attribute.
-Value must be existing item type.
-To remove food type, just remove line with tag `foodtype` and selected food type name as `value` attribute.

 ## Fuel item type
 To change which item type is used as a fuel for ship, open file *game.dat* in *data* directory and edit `value` attribute of tag `fueltype`.
 Value must be